 - Promotion of 'Too good to go' food waste saving app to students.

 - Provision of tap water in all outlets through fountains and jugs.

 - Sale of bamboo reusable mugs at cost in all cafes to encourage use of reusable cups rather than single use disposable ones, with the added incentive of 20p extra charge on hot drinks if you haven't got a cup.

 - Increasing provision of Bioware compostable plates, bowls, knives, forks, spoons and cups across our campuses, with a view to 100% provision.

 - Active promotion of sustainable food sourcing on all our menus/screens/Facebook page.

 We are keen to hear your views – please email email@example.com.

 Student support and study projects

-We can support you by providing information and opportunities; email firstname.lastname@example.org.
+We can support you by providing information and opportunities; email the Sustainability Team at firstname.lastname@example.org.